mratanusarkar/NodeJS-ProgressBar/README.md

 ```

-# Planned features for upcoming version
+# TODOs & Planned features for upcoming version
+- [x] add a basic ascii cli progress bar <br>
+- [x] add customization for display time to dynamically format to human readable form <br>
+- [x] add cross platform sound alert to notify user when the process completes <br>
-TODO: add examples in readme for forEach, for/in, for/of, do/while and other types of loops in js and node <br>
+- [ ] add examples in readme for forEach, for/in, for/of, do/while and other types of loops in js and node <br>
-TODO: add support for async loops in js and node <br>
+- [ ] add support for async loops in js and node <br>
-TODO: add support for Indeterminate loops in js and node <br>
+- [ ] add support for indeterminate loops in js and node <br>
-TODO: add features to make the cli UI even better <br>
+- [ ] add features to make the cli ui even better <br>
-TODO: add color and spinner if the running console/cli supports colorization <br>
+- [ ] add color and spinner if the running console/cli supports colorization <br>
-TODO: improve the sound alert and support for all OS without any package dependency <br>
+- [ ] improve the sound alert and support for all os without any package dependency <br>
-TODO: replace sound alert system to something different and useful (based on community feedback!) <br>
+- [ ] replace sound alert system to something different and useful (based on community feedback!) <br>
 (as the sound feature is not that useful for systems running in server, vm or pipeline based applications)
+- [ ] convert codebase to class & object to allow multiple progress-bar instances and nested progress-bars for subtasks (v2)